 What if I have been out of school for so long that my teachers or school officials are not able to write a recommendation letter for me?

-We do have some applicants who have worked for a few years before applying to Jacobs University.
+We do have some applicants who have worked for a few years before applying to Constructor University.
 Such applicants must include a recommendation letter from an official educational institution.
 In addition, we will also accept a second recommendation from an employer.

 If the period of time that you have been away from school has been so substantial that such recommendations are not possible, then we suggest that you consider taking some additional classes at a local university or college where you can be properly evaluated by a professor/faculty member.
 This will improve your chances of being admitted to our university.